decentralized-identity/keri/docs/Q-and-A.md

 # Q&A section Userinterface
 ## What does KERI look like?
 Currently `KERI` is just code, that can be tested and executed in a terminal on the command line.
-Private key management of KERI will look like wallets and Key Event Logs and Key Event Receipt Log are files with lots of encrypted stuff in there.
+Private key management of KERI will look like `wallets`.\
+Key Event Logs (`KEL`) and Key Event Receipt Log (`KERL`) are files with lots of encrypted stuff in there.

 ## Is there a KERI course or webinar available?
 The [SSI Meetup](https://ssimeetup.org/key-event-receipt-infrastructure-keri-secure-identifier-overlay-internet-sam-smith-webinar-58/) webinar on KERI took place in May 2020 and is a good lesson and source of information.